Paul Fisher (cricketer, born 1954)

-Paul Bernard Fisher (born 19 December 1954) is an English educationalist, who was headmaster of Loughborough Grammar School between 1998 and 2016, and who previously played first-class cricket for Middlesex, Worcestershire and Oxford University.
+Paul Bernard Fisher (born 19 December 1954) is an English educationalist, who was headmaster of Loughborough Grammar School between 1998 and 2016.
+He played first-class cricket for Middlesex, Worcestershire and Oxford University from 1974 to 1981.
 As a cricketer, he was a specialist wicket-keeper, with a batting average in single figures in both forms of the game.

-Fisher was born in Edmonton, Middlesex. and was educated at St Ignatius' College and Christ Church, Oxford, where he read Literae Humaniores.
+Fisher was born in Edmonton, Middlesex, and was educated at St Ignatius' College and Christ Church, Oxford, where he read Literae Humaniores.

 In August 1973, aged 18, he kept wicket for Middlesex Young Cricketers against Buckinghamshire Young Amateurs at Hoovers Sports Ground, Wembley; the Middlesex side also included a 16-year-old Mike Gatting.
 Early the following year, Fisher made his first-class debut, for Oxford against Leicestershire at The University Parks, taking a catch to dismiss opposition keeper Roger Tolchard and scoring 14 and 15.
 He played six further games for Oxford that season, ending 1974 with 13 catches.
 He also played for Essex Second XI.

 In 1975, Fisher continued to play for Oxford, hitting his highest score of 42 against Warwickshire in June.
 Fisher played in the University Matches of 1975 1976, 1977 and 1978, finishing on the winning side in 1976 (all the other matches were drawn).